-So you’ve heard more and more about language assistants (also known as teaching assistants, English teachers) either in a blog post describing ways to travel the world and make money, inside a travel Facebook group, or maybe even a close friend of yours who may have been one abroad.
+So you’ve heard more and more about language assistants (also known as teaching assistants, English teachers) either in a blog post describing ways to travel the world and make money, inside a travel Facebook group, or maybe even from a close friend of yours who may have been one abroad.

 What’s the hype around it, and is it all fun and games, or can there be actual professional skills and development involved?

 I know I’ve personally heard in the past from other people who thought that teaching English abroad after college was some kind of tactic to avoid “the real world” or something you had to get out of your system in order to “get serious.”

-The truth is, there is SO much to gain, and no, I’m not just talking about the amazing, cultural, linguistic richness you’ll gain (which is also a plus!) but also all of the super marketable and desired traits and skills that many employers are looking for in new employees.
+The truth is, there is SO much to gain, and no, I’m not just talking about the amazing, cultural, and linguistic richness you’ll gain (which is also a plus!) but also all of the super marketable and desired traits and skills that many employers are looking for in new employees.

-So, I’m here to tell you that there most certainly IS a lot to gain when you become a language assistant, in various ways, including your professional development.
+So, I’m here to tell you that there most certainly IS a lot to gain when you become a language assistant abroad, in various ways, including your professional development.

-Also – If you’re wondering if it’s also even a possibility to be a language assistant during the current state of the world, then definitely keep reading on to see the different opportunities offered, in which you can be a language assistant, and gain these 5 professional skills while on the job.
+Also – If you’re wondering if it’s also even a possibility to be a language assistant abroad, during the current state of the world, then definitely keep reading on to see the different opportunities offered, in which you can be a language assistant, and gain these 5 professional skills while on the job.

 Not to mention the heaps of opportunities I got at my school to practice effective communication, cultural understanding, adaptation (super important!), and not to mention, the confidence to keep and take with me, no matter what I ended up doing afterward in my career and personal life.

 Being a language assistant during a pandemic

 Each country and continent as a whole has its own rules and regulations to follow, so depending on where you currently live, you may be able to actually travel and live in the country of your school, or you may have the option of virtual language assisting.

-So if you’re wondering if being a language assistant is the next step for you, or you’re simply curious to look into the variety of professional skills you can gain in this ultimate experience alone, then keep reading.
+So if you’re wondering if being a language assistant abroad is the next step for you, or you’re simply curious to look into the variety of professional skills you can gain in this ultimate experience alone, then keep reading.

 A couple of doubts to clear up about becoming an English language assistant abroad

 Now before we get started, I do want to clear up any doubts that may be popping up in your head, especially if you’ve been on the fence on whether or not being a language assistant is for you.

 It wasn’t because of the culture shock or the people or homesickness – It was because of the uncertainty of where you would be placed to teach and where you would be living (whether you lived with a host family or on your own).

 Aside from that, there is also the ambiguity of what kind of school you may be placed in – religious or non-religious?

 Take for example the platform Erasmus in School (not sponsored by the way), which is an online platform designed to help interested candidates to gain more clarity on these details, ownership, and control over this process, and go about it in a way that is most closely to what they’re looking for.

 **Quick disclaimer: I am collaborating with Erasmus in School to bring you a simple and free platform to get a start on looking at this potential opportunity in as much detail as possible, so I will be sharing a little bit more about how this could be a useful platform for you to use.
 I am not being sponsored to share the Erasmus in School platform or services, so rest assured this is coming from an honest place to help you potentially use their platform to help see what kind of schools are out there to work with, and what are some requirements.